 Looking to host an art party for your petite picasso?
 Well, The Art Truck provides party perfection, a mobile art studio!
 That’s right we said mobile.
 So the kids can create and you can rest easy that they’ll be no mess to clean!
 Pick from a variety of theme ideas including; robot party, masquerade party, fairytale party, jewelry bling party and more!

-In 2010, after 18 years as an arts educator and administrator, I left my position as Deputy Director at the New Britain Museum of American Art to turn my attention to launching a creative venture in my home town of Glastonbury, CT.
+In 2010, after working for 18 years as an arts educator and administrator, I left my position as Deputy Director at the New Britain Museum of American Art to turn my attention to launching a creative venture in my home town of Glastonbury, Connecticut.

-By spring of 2013, more than 2,300 guest artists have enjoyed creative time in The Art Truck at over 140 events.
+By spring of 2013, more than 2,300 guest artists of all ages had enjoyed creative time in The Art Truck at over 140 parties and events.

-Today, my focus is on designing top-notch creative experiences for customers of all ages while Morgan develops marketing efforts and delivers the very best art parties and programs in Connecticut.
+Today, my focus is on designing top-notch creative experiences for artists of all ages at art parties and programs throughout Connecticut.
 And while dozens of five-star testimonials from delighted customers let us know that we are on the right path, this journey has just begun.

 We invite you to follow our adventures by joining our mailing list and socializing with us on

-An experienced grants writer and project manager, O’Shea has received numerous awards to fund arts education and conservation projects from the National Endowment for the Arts, the Institute of Museum and Library Services, Met Life Foundation Museum Connections Program and numerous private foundations.
-She has reviewed grants for the National Endowment for the Humanities (Panelist), the Institute of Museums and Library Services (Field Reviewer).
-Currently, O’Shea is a member of the Grants Committee at the Community Foundation of Greater New Britain which awards xxx in grants to central Connecticut not-for-profits annually.
-As a freelance management consultant O'Shea works with foundations and museums on program development, project management and grant writing.
+An experienced grant writer and project manager, O'Shea has received numerous awards to fund arts education and conservation projects from the National Endowment for the Arts, the Institute of Museum and Library Services, Met Life Foundation Museum Connections Program, and several private foundations.
+She has reviewed grants for the National Endowment for the Humanities (Panelist) and the Institute of Museums and Library Services (Field Reviewer).
+Currently, O'Shea is a member of the Grants Committee at the Community Foundation of Greater New Britain, which awards annual grants to central Connecticut not-for-profits.
+As a freelance management consultant, O'Shea works with foundations and museums on program development, project management, and grant writing.